—John F. Wade, c.1743, O Come All Ye Faithful

 Charles says, “But how do you know what you should take as the absolute truth, and what is still true, but not actual, more a codifying or mythifying of actual events—revelation that is no less true for the fact that it did not happen?
 Like journalists lying to tell the truth, or like some manifestation of Jung’s collective unconscious.”

-“Well, psychobabble-boy, that’s where faith comes in.
-You gotta believe.”
-Chip takes off his Panama and sails it across the room, trying for a ringer on Charles’s tacky mechanical parrot on a perch.
-The hat spats against the motorized creature, which emits a slow-motion squawk.
+“Well, PsychoBabble-boy, that’s where faith comes in.
+You gotta believe.
+You gotta serve somebody; Dylan said that.”
+Chip takes off his Panama and sails it across the room, trying for a ringer on Charles’ tacky mechanical parrot on a perch.
+The hat spats against the motorized creature, which emits a slow-motion squawk, and falls to the floor.

 Charles rolls his eyes and says, “But which to believe?
 That’s what I’m asking.
 Believe that the world is only 6,000 years old?
 That we should keep Kosher?
 Never pleasure ourselves?
 Or love our brother as ourselves?
 How do you pick when the whole damn Bible is so contradictory and, frankly, confusing?”